Paxnar/EntralinkedRandomizer/README.md

 ## Usage

 Run Entralinked.\
+Ensure you tucked in a Pokemon.\
 Run Entralinked Randomizer.\
 Select the game version you are playing (some encounters only appear when you're using a certain version of the games).\
 Input your Game Sync ID.\
 Select the number of pokemon you want to generate or click Random for a random amount.\
+Select the number of items you want to generate or click Random for a random amount.\
+Some pokemon can only appear if you have a certain amount of points, if you want to use imaginary points, check the box that says Use Points? and input the amount of points you have.
+Not checking the box will ignore the points requirement for those Pokemon.\
 Select the [areas](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Dream_World#Areas) where you want to randomize Pokemon from or select none for a random location.\
 Click Roll to see what results you get.\
 Observe the results.\